Malcolm studied at Southampton University, gaining a BA in Music and English Literature

 of the Chartered Institute of Library and Information Professionals for "his lifetime contribution to the advancement of information science through his work on the bibliographic control of music materials."

-in the Queen's Diamond Jubilee Pageant, an experience during which
+in the Queen's Diamond Jubilee Pageant, an experience during which their

-spirits were never dampened, although bodies were!
+spirits were never dampened, although their bodies certainly were.